DockittDockitt

 How to Convert a PDF to Word Online

 PDF files are designed for viewing, not editing.
 Once a document is saved as a PDF, changing even a single word requires either a professional PDF editor or converting it back to an editable format.
-Converting a PDF to a Word document (.docx) is the most common way to make a PDF editable again — you get a file you can open in Microsoft Word, Google Docs, LibreOffice, or any other word processor, and edit freely.
-Dockitt uses LibreOffice on the server side to handle the conversion, which produces clean, well-structured Word documents for most standard PDF types.
-The result is a .docx file you can download and start editing immediately.
+Converting a PDF to a Word document is the most common way to make a PDF editable again.
+You get a .docx file you can open in Microsoft Word, Google Docs, LibreOffice, or any other word processor and edit freely.

 Common problems